tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

 ### 2.2.2.
 TON staking V2

 Once the L2 environment is established, TON Staking V1 will be upgraded to TON Staking V2.
 In this version, a sequencer will be able to receive additional seigniorage in proportion to L2 growth.
-For example, seigniorage can be distributed as follows with revised/additional notations for L2 environments.
+For example, seigniorage can be distributed as follows with the following notations for L2 environments.

-### TON Supply:
+#### TON Supply:

 - $T$: Total TON supply
 - $T_{L1}$: TON L1 Native Supply